totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 Explore the settings for the w_retention window:
 1. Open the project in SAS Event Stream Processing Studio and select the w_retention window.
 2. In the right pane, expand **Retention**.
-Notice that the **Time limit** is set to four days, which means that data will be retained for the previous four days.
+Notice that the **Time limit** is set to four days, which means that data is retained for the previous four days.

 Explore the settings for the w_usage_profile window:
 1. Open the project in SAS Event Stream Processing Studio and select the w_usage_profile window.